Johnny Dodd: Career achievements

 During the 1960s, Dodd was resident lighting designer at the Caffe Cino after starting work there as a waiter in 1961.
 In 1967, Dodd received an Obie Award for his work on Søren Agenoux's A Christmas Carol, Lanford Wilson's The Madness of Lady Bright and Tom Eyen's White Whore and the Bit Player.
 Dodd also worked on productions at Judson Memorial Church, La MaMa and Theatre Genesis.
 During the 1970s, he served as lighting director on the New York Dolls tours and worked with theater director Robert Wilson.
 He later founded and served as the president of the 14th Street Stage Lighting Inc. Towards the end of his life, Dodd worked at The Living Theater.

 Underground film and theater appearances

-Dodd was featured in Andy Warhol's 1963 film Haircut No. 3 and he also appeared kissing Fred Herko in Warhol's 1963 film Kiss (aka Salome and Delilah).
+Dodd was featured in Andy Warhol's 1963 film Haircut No. 3 and he also appeared kissing Fred Herko in Warhol's 1963 film Kiss (a.k.a.
+Salome and Delilah).
 Dodd performed on stage the role of Juanita Castro in Ronald Tavel’s absurdist play The Life of Juanita Castro that was turned into a Warhol film also called The Life of Juanita Castro.
 He also performed in these off-off-Broadway plays: Leonard Melfi's Times Square (1967), Sam Shepard's Melodrama Play (1967), Rochelle Owens's Futz (1967), Changes (1968), and Nova (1969).